-To really understand the state of coworking space and its impact on modern society, we’ve compiled 32 of the most illuminating statistics on coworking spaces in 2019, from market size, growth projections, to the main benefits workers feel they get by working in these flexible workspaces.
+To really understand the state of coworking space and its role in the brave new world, we’ve compiled 32 of the most illuminating statistics on coworking spaces in 2021, from market size, growth projections, to the main benefits workers feel they get by working in these flexible workspaces.

-Let’s start by taking a look at the size of coworking spaces globally in 2019, and forecasts for its growth in the next 3 years.
+Let’s start by taking a look at the size of coworking spaces globally in 2021 and forecasts for its growth in the next five years:

 Global Coworking Space Race

 In 2021, the United States ranks #1 for the most number of coworking spaces globally (3,762), followed by India (2,197) and the United Kingdom (1,044) :